Skip to content

 Expression Serialization#

-Expressions of ErgoTree are serialized as tree data structures using the recursive procedure described in [Figure 10].
-Expression nodes are represented in the reference implementation using the Value class.
+Expressions of ErgoTree are serialized as tree data structures using the recursive procedure described in Figure 10.
+Expression nodes are represented in the reference implementation using the Value class hierarchy.

 ErgoTree serialization#

-The ErgoTree propositions stored in UTXO boxes are represented in the reference implementation using ErgoTree class.
-The class is serialized using the ErgoTree serialization format shown in [Figure 11].
+The ErgoTree propositions stored in UTXO boxes are represented in the reference implementation using the ErgoTree class.
+The class is serialized using the ErgoTree serialization format shown in Figure 11.

 Figure 11: ErgoTree serialization format

-Serialized instances of ErgoTree class are self-sufficient and can be stored and passed around.
+Serialized instances of the ErgoTree class are self-sufficient and can be stored and passed around.

 Figure 12: ErgoTree header bits